its-rajesh/dharmicwaves/content/posts/hello-world.md

 We all know that the *Bhagavad Gita* was heard by two people: **Arjuna**, and **Dhritarashtra**—through the words of **Sanjaya**.

 One transformed his life with that knowledge, understanding the complexities of existence and the way of dharma.
-The other... simply thought Krishna was brainwashing Arjuna.
+The other... dismissed it as Krishna merely trying to influence Arjuna.

 What does this tell us?